KathyReid/zookeepr/INSTALL.md

     Edit development.ini to set sqlalchemy.url to match your postgresql database.
     _Note: You must set sqlalchemy.url in both the [app:main] and [alembic] sections_

-4. Now, we opulate database.
+4. Now, we populate database.
 Run alembic to create and populate the initial database.

         ```
         $ sudo alembic --config development.ini upgrade head
         ```

         WARNING: On a vanilla trunk this does not currently work but there is a workaround: